-University College of London Business (UCLB) plc License
+University College of London Business Ltd. (UCLB) License

-In September 2014, the Company entered into an exclusive license agreement (the "License") with UCLB, to obtain licenses to certain technology rights in the field of cancer therapy and diagnosis.
+In September 2014, the Company entered into an exclusive license agreement (the "License") with UCL Business Ltd. ("UCLB"), the technology transfer company of University College London ("UCL"), to obtain licenses to certain technology rights in the field of cancer therapy and diagnosis.
 In March 2016, the License was amended to include additional rights.